How to Get Non-Stop Color in the Garden With Annuals

 Pinks…lots of pinks!

-In addition to being drawn to pinks, I am trying a bunch of plants that I’ve never grown before.
+In addition to being drawn to pinks, I am trying a bunch of plants that I’ve never grown before and enjoy planting annuals in containers.

 I planted two gardenias, one standard and one shrub, that I’m hoping does well on my deck.